-‘The Walking Dead’ and ‘Criminal Minds’: Should A Show Change To Boost Ratings?
+‘The Walking Dead’ And ‘Criminal Minds’: Should A Show Change To Boost Ratings?
 [Opinion]

 ‘The Walking Dead’ Ratings Plummet Just Like ‘Criminal Minds’: What Do Fans Want To See And Why?

-While ABC, CBS, AMC and the writers and producers of Criminal Minds and The Walking Dead have a right to produce television programs and change the casting as they see fit, viewers have a right to complain and even worse to stop watching.
+While ABC, CBS, AMC, and the writers and producers of Criminal Minds and The Walking Dead have a right to produce television programs and change the casting as they see fit, viewers have a right to complain and even worse to stop watching.
 People won’t watch programs they no longer enjoy watching whether they bother to complain or not.

 AMC obviously appreciates the comments of fans.
-They listened to the pleas of The Walking Dead fan base.
-While The Walking Dead may have intended to switch course at the midseason anyway, they certainly did not disrespect their viewers by continuing on a failing path.
+They listened to the pleas of the Walking Dead fan base.
+While The Walking Dead might have intended to switch course at the midseason anyway, they certainly did not disrespect their viewers by continuing on a failing path.
 CBS and ABC should likewise not turn a deaf ear to complaints about the Criminal Minds casting changes.

 Criminal Minds and The Walking Dead fans only want what is best for the show, and they want to keep watching.
 If they cease to enjoy the Criminal Minds or The Walking Dead, is it not better to speak up rather than just quietly go away?